 If you have been injured while working at a construction site, demolition or excavation site or lost a loved one in a work site accident, attorney Daniel R. Santola and the legal team of Powers & Santola, LLP, can help you to hold the right people accountable.
 Contact us today to learn more.
 Our construction accident lawyers serve clients in Albany, Syracuse, Rochester, and throughout New York State.
 Our consultations are always free.

-- New York Labor Law § 240 (1) and 241-a – These laws require that owners, contractors or their agents furnish or erect adequate safety devices that are in place to protect construction workers from hazards associated with working at elevations or working around elevator shafts or stairwells.
-The owner or contractor can be held liable regardless of whether they had control or supervision of the site.
-In other words, even if a subcontractor has been hired to carry out work at the site (for instance, a roofer), the owner or contractor cannot escape liability by claiming they hired an independent contractor to perform the work If an owner leases property to another the owner is still responsible for violation of these laws caused by work done by or through the tenant.
+- New York Labor Law § 240 (1) and 241-a – These laws require that all owners, contractors or their agents furnish or erect adequate safety devices that are in place to protect construction workers from hazards associated with working at elevations or working around elevator shafts or stairwells.
+The owner or general contractor can be held liable regardless of whether they had control or supervision of the site.
+In other words, even if a subcontractor has been hired to carry out work at the site (for instance, a roofing company), the owner or general contractor cannot escape liability by claiming they hired an independent contractor to perform the work If an owner leases property to another the owner is still responsible for violation of these laws caused by work done by or through the tenant.

-- New York Labor Law § 241 (6) – This law places a duty on owners, contractors and their agents to provide a safe and reasonable job site to all persons who are legally present on the property.
-Like a § 240 (1) claim, an owner or contractor cannot escape liability for non-compliance with safety standards by arguing that the work was done by a subcontractor.
+- New York Labor Law § 241 (6) – This law places a duty on owners, contractors and their agents to provide a safe and reasonable job site to all persons who are employed at the site. .
+Like a § 240 (1) claim, the owner or contractor or their agents cannot escape liability for non-compliance with safety standards by arguing that the work was done by a subcontractor.